 - It's hard to prove that Tree Swallow ectoparasites kill nestlings directly, but high

-blowfly loads can cause anemia, which may slow nestling growth and make them
+blowfly loads can cause anemia, which may slow nestling growth, making them

 more susceptible to starvation and hypothermia.